edwinmeyer/departure_board/README.md

 # DepartureBoardClient -- A Ruby and Rails 5 Sample App
-## with RVM, Git, Github, Heroku, Twitter Bootstrap, RSpec, NO database, and RubyMine
+## with RVM, Git, Github, Heroku, RSpec, NO database, and RubyMine
 ## Setup Notes
 #### *Edwin W. Meyer*